Aishvaryamohan/TravelInsuranceChatbot/README.md

 Depending on the plan selected, other features and options are given.
 A website is created to access the Chatbot.

-RELATED WORK

-The first Chatbot Eliza, was built in 1966 which was accessed via virtual assistants such as Google Assistant and Amazon Alexa or messaging apps such as Facebook Messenger or Wechat.
-Chatbots are available in many fields to increase the customer interaction and to offer many additional ways for them.
-The top companies such as Reliance, Bajaj Allianz, HDFC ERGO has many travel insurance plans.
-The existing system gets connected to the customer service agent.

 PROPOSED APPROACH

 In order to overcome the problem in the existing system, we have built the Automated Travel Insurance Chatbot which provides information about the available policies in the system.